pksilen/semantic-ui-react-datetimeinput/README.md

 [![version][version-badge]][package]
 [![MIT License][license-badge]][license]

-Controls with large + and - buttons are ideal for mobile sites.
-The controls are specifically designed for analytics purposes where you want to specify "start" date/time an "end" date/time.
-This can be specified with valueType prop of the components.
-For example, Time input control can be configured to increment/decrement minutes by 5, 10 or 15 minutes whichever is mostly suitable for you analytics need.
-Similarly Date input control by default decrements/increments day value on double click by one week (7 days) and month value on double click by one quarter (3 months).
-All of these increment/decrement amounts are fully configurable.
+DateInput
 ![Example image of DateInput](https://raw.githubusercontent.com/pksilen/semantic-ui-react-datetimeinput/master/example/date_input_buttons_outside.png)

+TimeInput
 ![Example image of TimeInput](https://raw.githubusercontent.com/pksilen/semantic-ui-react-datetimeinput/master/example/time_input_buttons_outside.png)

+DateInput
 ![Example image of DateInput](https://raw.githubusercontent.com/pksilen/semantic-ui-react-datetimeinput/master/example/date_input_buttons_inside.png)

+TimeInput
 ![Example image of TimeInput](https://raw.githubusercontent.com/pksilen/semantic-ui-react-datetimeinput/master/example/time_input_buttons_inside.png)

+Controls with large + and - buttons are ideal for mobile sites.
+These controls are specifically designed for analytics purposes where you want to specify "start" date/time and "end" date/time.
+These can be specified with valueType prop of the components.
+Double-clicking "start" type input value, sets its value to minimum value and double-clicking "end" type input value sets its value to maximum value.

+Additionally, for example, Time input control can be configured to increment/decrement minutes by 5, 10 or 15 minutes whichever is mostly suitable for you analytics need.
+Similarly Date input control by default decrements/increments day value on double click by one week (7 days) and month value on double click by one quarter (3 months).
+All of these increment/decrement amounts for each component of time and date are fully configurable.

 ## Prerequisites
     "react": "^16.0.0",